 I appreciate a good calendar.
 I used to keep one on the wall in my kitchen, all covered with tidy handwriting in ballpoint pen.

-When Abigail—she’s the oldest—was a toddler, every square was filled in: play dates and park days, outings and appointments, even things like “call L. and A. back” and “library books due!”
+When my oldest daughter, Abigail, was a toddler, every square was filled in: play dates and park days, outings and appointments, even things like “call L. and A. back” and “library books due!”

 Now my calendars are just pretty.
 If I need to remember something, I set a reminder on my phone and then forget about it.